Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Motivation

-In the first example below, we consider a setting with exogenous, sequential arrival of data.
+We begin by introducing some stylized examples that motivate our approach and illustrate the potential scope of our projected results.
+In the first example, we consider a setting with exogenous, sequential arrival of data.
 The second example illustrates the additional complications that can arise when the sampling design is chosen adaptively as data arrives.

 {\bf Example 1: Sequential Estimation, Forecasting, and Policy Choice}

 Consider a sequence of decisions that must be made on the basis of gradually arriving information.
 For example, one may be interested in estimating a parameter, forecasting some quantity, or choosing among some set of policies, with the opportunity to revise the choice as additional data observations become available.
 Moreover, in empirical analysis of economic time series, it is common to base inference on a restricted {\em window} of time periods, to avoid issues that could arise from model instability or structural breaks.
 There is a large literature in econometric time series on estimation, forecasting, and testing using rolling and recursive windows, and on window selection.
 Many such problems can be cast as sequential decision problems, with multiple decision points that have corresponding information sets.